This is the third installment in a series covering four ways to develop a mobile application. In previous articles, we examined how to build a

 These frameworks vary from CSS-oriented libraries (like Topcoat) to complete MVC-based libraries with sets of mobile UI controls (like Sencha Touch).
 Discussing the differences between these frameworks in detail is beyond the scope of this article and would require an entire series of articles.
 Visit the websites above and try some of the demonstrations on several mobile devices.

 One distinction to be made is that some frameworks support a wider variety of devices and device versions than others.
 Some mobile frameworks are built on a particular MVC platform.
-For example, Ionic is built on the AngularJSframework.
-This might make a particular library more attractive to developers who are already familiar with the respective MVC framework.
+For example, Ionic is built on the

 Frameworks such as Sencha Touch abstract the DOM from the developer through the use of APIs, freeing the developer from having to worry about details of browser vendor implementations.
 Sencha also provides graphic development tools, such as Sencha Architect, to aid the development process.
 Sencha provides commercial support and training, too, which are worth investigating.